-Read below for richer details, though.
+Read below for richer details for the steps to getting rich, though.
 Pardon the pun.

 1. Know what you spend.

 How much did you spend on food last week?
 What do you pay for housing (rent, repairs, utilities, tax, etc) every year?
 Without knowing how you’re spending money, you can’t begin to make any money.
 Here’s how to track your spending.